Karthus Build Guide by Aqua Dragon

 Keep in mind this is not meant to be an exhaustive guide.
-It is meant to outline the basic principle, items, runes, and playstyle of Tank Karthus.
-As such, I won't be delving into why certain customization choices were made.
-However, my hope is that I will have explained Tank Karthus enough that my rationale will be a self-evident extension, and to also allow you to make personal customizations as well.
+As such, I won't be delving into everything.
+However, I hope I'll have explained sufficiently that my rationale will be self-evident, and to also allow you to make personal customizations as well.

 Want to to discuss or watch this build?